gamesrc-ver-recreation/duke3d/notes-restoration.md

 ---------------------

 This codebase is based on the EDuke 2.00.21 sources as originally released by Matt Saettler on 2003.
+As for the Duke Nukem 3D sources as released by 3D Realms beforehand, they were mostly used for reference, say while attempting to recreate the behaviors of Duke3D v1.5.
-Apart from actual C sources, this includes the MAKEFILE, as well as the following binary (non-source) OBJ/LIB files:
+Apart from actual C sources, the usage of the EDuke 2.00.21 source tree includes the MAKEFILE, as well as the following binary (non-source) OBJ/LIB files (also turning out to be present in 3DR's sources):

 - The Build Engine (A.OBJ, CACHE1D.OBJ, ENGINE.OBJ and MMULTI.OBJ).
 - The Apogee Sound System (AUDIO_WF.LIB).
 - The MACT library (MACT386.LIB).
 - The Total Entertainment Network (TEN) library (BUTWCD4.LIB).

-A few missing headers from the MACT library were copied from the Duke Nukem 3D sources as released by 3D Realms earlier on 2003.
+A few missing headers from the MACT library were copied from 3DR's sources.
 Their MAKEFILE.LNK file was also used as a base.

 As a side-note on MAKEFILE.LNK, using the "file" directive even for the libraries, and further issuing the "segment" directives, were all essential